John-Cassidy/docker-desktop-kubernetes-setup/README.md

-# Docker Desktop, Kubernetes, Helm and any other thoughts...
+# Docker Desktop, Kubernetes, Helm and any other thoughts

 Placeholder on overview